-Having a criminal conviction can limit many job options.
+Having a criminal conviction can limit many job options, as well as limit other basic rights, such as the right to own a gun or hold public office.
 Unfortunately, New York only allows adults to have their criminal records sealed after 10 years (similar to an expungement), and even then, there are many crimes that make one ineligible to have the record sealed.

 Thankfully, individuals have an option that can help open doors that may not otherwise be available to someone with a criminal conviction: A Certificate of Good Conduct or a Certificate of Relief from Disabilities.